-The classic Little Lord Fauntleroy suit was worn with a small velvet jacket to make up the full Fauntleroy suit.
-The classic Fauntleroy suit had a small cut-away jacket which was worn open at the front to best display the elaborate ruffled and lace trimed blouses.
+Fancy blouses existed befor Mrs Burnett wrote her book, especially in France.
+They were, however, not very common, The classic Little Lord Fauntleroy suit was worn with a small velvet jacket to create the full Fauntleroy suit.
+The classic Fauntleroy jacket was worn open at the front to best display the elaborate ruffled and lace trimed placket of the blouse.
 There were different types of Faunteleroy blouses.
-It could be worn with other suits or even without a suit jacket.
-The blouses came in a miriad of materials and styles.
+It could be worn with other suits or even without a suit jacketduring the summer.
+The blouses were done in a miriad of materials and styles.
+Burnett's book created a fashion sensation (1885).
+The Fauntleroy blouse became a major boy's garment in America.
+It was also an imprtnt item in several European countries, but no where was it as widely woen as in America.

 Mrs. Burnett published Little Lord Fauntleroy in 1885.
 We notice fancy blouses, but the really became popular at that time.
 The Fauntleroy or fancy blouse is strongly associated wuth Litte Lord Funtleroy suits.
 We see boys wearing fancy blouses both with and without Faunteroy suits in the late 19th and early 20 century.
 A good example is the Harrison boys in America about 1890.
 They began go go out of style in the 1910s, especially after Wold War I (1914-18).